 Whether it’s a family’s first baby or their tenth, a doula can help make the birth and postpartum experience better.
 Today, a doula is defined as a trained professional who provides continuous physical, emotional and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.
 Countless scientific trials examining doula care demonstrate remarkably improved physical and psychological outcomes for both mother and baby.
 Doulas have a positive impact on the well-being of the entire family!

+Postpartum doulas are there to support families as they move into their new roles.
+Postpartum doulas are trained to understand what new babies – and new mothers – truly need.
+The doula helps with soothing techniques, offers breastfeeding or bottle feeding support, and explains normal newborn behavior.
 The importance of fostering relationships between parents and infants cannot be overemphasized, since these early relationships largely determine the future of each family, and also of society as a whole.
-The quality of emotional care received by the mother during labor, birth, and immediately afterwards is one vital factor that can strengthen or weaken the emotional ties between mother and child.
-Furthermore, when women receive continuous emotional support and physical comfort throughout childbirth, their obstetric outcomes may improve.
+The quality of emotional care received after going through the challenges of birth is one vital factor that can strengthen or weaken the emotional ties between mother and child.
+All members of the family benefit with a postpartum doula on their team!

 To read more on how doulas can help improve outcomes please visit www.dona.org